Top 10 ways to be more eco-friendly at home

 5. Start a compost pile

 If you’ve got a garden or outside space, like an allotment, have you thought about composting?
 Fruit and vegetable peels?
 Compost them.
 Coffee grounds?
-Chuck them on too.
+Throw them on too.
 Eggshells?
 Yes, keep them coming!
 Not only is a compost heap super easy to start, it reduces the amount of rubbish you throw away every day and it can be used as a fertiliser in your garden to keep soil, trees and plants looking blooming lovely!
 You can find out how to start a compost heap here.

 6. Consider eating less meat